nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### C: Determine two-stage Left Turn Delay

 For a two-stage left turns, two situations can occur:
-- a bicycle arrives at the first stage during a green phase, only stopping at the corner to wait for the next signal phase for the second stage.
+- a bicycle arrives at the first stage during a green phase, only stopping at the corner to wait for the phase to finish and the signal to turn green.
-- a bicycle arrives at the first stage during a red phase and must wait for the cycle to finish and turn green before proceeding to the second leg, to then wait for another green.
+- a bicycle arrives at the first stage during a red phase and must wait for the firs for the cycle to finish and turn green before proceeding to the second leg, to then wait a full

 Two-stage left turns may be computed as